jlogan03/tm4c129-launchpad/README.md

 * arm-none-eabi-* (ARM Embedded Toolchain for compiler)
 * libusb-1.0.0-0-dev (for lm4tools)
 * lm4tools (serial interface to Launchpad bootloader)
-* Ubuntu: TI drivers for the in-circuit debugger (to connect to the board's UART via USB)
+* TI drivers for the in-circuit debugger (to connect to the board's UART via USB)

 The process described here works (with some offroading) on Linux and Mac, but has not been tested on Windows.